MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/scratch document.md

     - In remote areas like Saibai, where resources and infrastructure may be limited, the initial costs of implementing such initiatives can be higher.
 - **Operational Expenses:**

-    - Operating and maintaining recycling and upcycling facilities entail ongoing expenses, including labor costs, equipment maintenance, and transportation fees.
+    - Operating and maintaining recycling and upcycling facilities entail ongoing expenses, including labor costs, equipment [[Maintenance]], and transportation fees.
     - Remote locations may face additional challenges and higher costs associated with logistics, such as transporting recycled materials to markets or processing facilities.
 - **Market Demand and Pricing:**